justinnoor/pfhowto/README.md

 pass in proto tcp to port ssh
 ```

 For the sake of consistency we will use port numbers, unless there is a reason to do otherwise.
-There is a detailed list of protocols and their respective port numbers in the `/etc/services` file which you are highly encouraged to look at.
+There is a detailed list of protocols and their respective port numbers in the `/etc/services` file, which you are highly encouraged to look at.

 [PF](https://www.freebsd.org/cgi/man.cgi?query=pf&apropos=0&sektion=0&manpath=FreeBSD+12.0-RELEASE+and+Ports&arch=default&format=html) processes rules sequentially from top-to-bottom, therefore our ruleset initially blocks all traffic, but then passes it if the criteria on the next line is matched, which in this case is *SSH* traffic.

 We can now *SSH* into our droplet, but we are still blocking all forms of outgoing traffic.
-This will become problematic becuase we cannot access critical services from the internet, such as installing software, accurate time settings, etc.
+This will become problematic because we cannot access critical services from the internet, such as software repositories, time servers, etc.

 Let's allow some outward traffic:
 ```